For this month's specialty workout, I'd like to introduce you to the pec deck 21's.

 My thanks to: Mega Pro Nutrition for providing this image.

-For the second part of the exercise, I would bring the pads all the way to the top position and than slowly let them down to the half way position.
-From there I would do 7 partial reps only going half way down.
+For the second part of the exercise, I'll bring the pads all the way to the top position and than slowly let them down to the half way position.
+From there I will do 7 partial reps only going half way down.
 Remember, I dont go all the way down.
 I only go to the half way position.

-After 7 reps, I would perform the remaining 7 reps in a full movement.
+After 7 reps, I will perform the remaining 7 reps in a full movement.
 That is, I do 7 regular repetitions from the starting position to the ending position.

 Believe me, after 4 sets of this movement, my chest would literally burn to the point of extreme pain.
 After a couple of workouts, my chest started to respond.
 If you dont feel any burn, either your form is wrong or your not using enough weight.
 Try adding a few more pounds to the exercise if your not feeling any burn.